vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 </pre>

-The list of <em>hits</em> is not diversified in any way, just a flat list of ten top ranking hits out of possible millions of <em>matches</em> out of billions of documents in the corpus.
+The list of <em>hits</em> is not diversified in any way, just a flat list of ten top ranking hits out of possible millions of <em>matches</em> out of possible billions of documents in the index.

 In the first example of using Vespa grouping language, one can imagine there has been an offline process which have categorized documents